 - Zone C – Leitrim, Cavan, Donegal, Monaghan, Antrim, Fermanagh, Tyrone, Armagh, Down and Derry.

-See when you can spread slurry in your county, by clicking here.
+See when you can spread slurry in your county.

 Last year, ahead of silage season, the FCI called for a clampdown on Northern Ireland contractors working in the Republic during times of Covid-19 restrictions.